 Through his work, Feodorov addresses contemporary issues of environment, consumerism, and spirituality.
-Away from his sound and video work, he is also produces art on paper and canvas, creating “hybrid mythical iconographies” that tackle issues such as environmental disaster and post-Colonial identity.
+Away from his sound and video work, he is also producing art on paper and canvas, creating “hybrid mythical iconographies” that tackle issues such as environmental disaster and post-Colonial identity.

 Currently an Associate Professor of Art at Fairhaven College of Interdisciplinary Studies at Western Washington University, Feodorov’s art has been recognized in the publications Time and Time Again, by Lucy R. Lippard and Manifestations, edited by Nancy Marie Mithlo, and in the PBS series Art 21: Art for the 21st Century.